AntonioND/giibiiadvance/README.rst

 However, this is the first emulator that emulated completely the GB Camera (if you have a webcam)! :) More information aobut the GB Camera hardware `here <https://github.com/AntonioND/gbcam-rev-engineer>`_.

+It's also what I used to implement the PC simulation side of `ugba <https://github.com/AntonioND/ugba>`_, my GBA library.
+For example, all the video simulation and BIOS services.

 My website: www.skylyrac.net